U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 To safely phase out social distancing measures, the U.S. needs more diagnostic testing for the coronavirus, experts say.
 But how much more?

-The Trump administration said on April 27 the U.S. will soon have enough capacity to conduct double the current amount of testing for active infections.
-The country has done nearly 248,000 tests daily on average in the last seven days, according to the nonprofit Covid Tracking Project.
-Doubling that would mean doing around 496,000 a day.
+The Trump administration said on April 27 that the U.S. will soon have enough capacity to conduct double the current amount of testing for active infections.
+The country has done nearly 248,000 tests daily on average in the past seven days, according to the nonprofit COVID Tracking Project.
+Doubling that would mean doing about 496,000 a day.

 Will that be enough?
 What benchmark should states try to hit?

 One prominent research group, Harvard's Global Health Institute, proposes that the U.S. should be doing more than 900,000 tests per day as a country.
-This projection, released Thursday, is a big jump from its earlier projection of testing need, which was between 500,000 and 600,000 daily.
+This projection, released Thursday, is a big jump from its earlier projection of testing need, which had been between 500,000 and 600,000 daily.

 Loading...

-Harvard's testing estimate increased, says Ashish Jha, director of the Global Health Institute, because the latest modeling shows that the outbreak in the U.S. is worse than projected earlier.
+Harvard's testing estimate increased, says Ashish Jha, director of the Global Health Institute, because the latest modeling shows that the outbreak in the United States is worse than projected earlier.

 "Just in the last few weeks, all of the models have converged on many more people getting infected and many more people [dying]," he says.